5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## System requirements
 **Minimum macOS**: Big Sur using XNU Kernel 20.4.0 or newer!</br>
-**CPU**: Basically, every outdated SMBIOS that supports your CPU but is not supported by macOS Monterey any longer.
-For now, CPUs of the following families:
+**CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
+This affects processors of the following Intel CPU families:

-- Sandy Bridge
+- Sandy Bridge (need additionl Sur Plus and RDRAND patches)
 - Ivy Bridge
 - Haswell (partially)